1031 Exchanges

 What is a 1031 Exchange?

-When you sell business or investment real estate, you are required to pay capital gains tax on the sale—unless you set up a 1031 exchange, that is.
+When you sell business or investment real estate, you are required to pay capital gains tax on any appreciation in value at sale—unless you set up a 1031 exchange, that is.
 1031 exchanges allow you to postpone paying those taxes as long as you purchase like-kind property with the proceeds.
 The idea is that because the seller is reinvesting the sale proceeds into another property, there hasn’t been an economic gain worth taxing.
 While the form (the actual property) of the investment has changed, the financial investment has remained the same.
 In effect, the seller is leveraging their potential tax liability into new real estate.

 Understanding the Tax Benefits

-With a 1031 exchange, you will not have to pay taxes on your investment until further down the line, when you sell the replacement property.
+With a 1031 exchange, you will not have to pay taxes on your investment until further down the line when you sell the replacement property.
 In postponing your tax liability, you enjoy the benefit of having more money to spend on another investment property.
 If the taxpayer never sells, then his or her beneficiaries will have virtually no capital gains tax because of the basis step-up rule.
 And finally, any gain from depreciation recapture is postponed until or possibly eliminated at your death.

 If you’re planning to try a tax-deferred exchange, be sure not to transfer the property’s title, benefits, or burdens until you’ve set up the exchange.
 After the sale of your property, you have only 45 days to identify your replacement property (no extensions allowed) and 180 days to close on the replacement property.
 So if you wait the full 45 days to identify the new property, you’ll only have 135 days to close!
 Act fast because these time limits are strict.

-In 1994, Clancy formed Midwest 1031 Exchange Company, Inc. Midwest 1031 is a full service Qualified Intermediary company designed to facilitate a client completing a 1031 Tax-Deferred Exchange.
 Essentially, the tax code has established a process whereby a taxpayer selling qualified real estate can defer/avoid the capital gains tax on that transaction if they reinvest in “like-kind” real estate within certain time frames.